cloudy-net/Cloudy.NET/README.md

 Cloudy.CMS is made to align completely with Entity Framework Core.

+# Building the repository

+Clone the repo and run.
+To get the frontend code of the Admin section running, run `npm ci` and `npm run build` from the `wwwroot-src/` folder.
+Alternatively, you can run `npm ci` and then `npm run dev` and set the Configuration value (right click the sample project in Visual Studio and choose "Edit user secrets") `ViteBaseUri` to the running Vite URL, something like `http://localhost:5173/`.

 # Usage for large corporations

 This CMS is under active development, and is not guaranteed to keep API compatibility between releases.